 If left untreated the skin will loose the normal ability to fight off bacteria.
 A bacterial infection of the deep tissue layers will require antibiotics.
 The horses natural defenses against tetanus are also greatly compromised.

 Because horse scratches tend to be chronic, it is important that it be treated aggressively.
-Treatment consists of washing the affected area with warm soap and water.
+Treatment consists of washing the affected area with mild soap and warm water.
 You’ll need to scrub the greasy gray exudate and dead tissue away from the skin with a brush.
 Dry the area completely.
 Then apply a dressing to the affected skin.
 You may need to shave or cut the hair while actively treating scratches.

 Your vet will most likely give you an astringent dressing.
 An astringent is a topical dressing that helps to reduce tissue enlargement.
 This will encourage the skin not to thicken.